feliarana/ruby-dev-style-guide/README.md

 ## Getting Started

 These instructions will help you follow the style used on your local machine for development and testing purposes.

 ### Prerequisites

 ```
+Be sure that you have ruby and ruby-bundler on your machine.
+RVM is recommended for ruby version control.

 Linux.
 This guide was made using Linux Mint 19 (should also work if you have Ubuntu 18.04).
 MacOS.
 Windows.